bartonicek/plotscape/packages/plotscaper/README.md

 ### Layout

 We can control the figure layout by using the `set_layout` function.
-This works similar to the `layout` function from the `graphics` package.
-We give it a matrix of numeric values representing the plot ids, and the figure automatically resizes the plots based on how many equal-sized rectangles in a grid each plot takes up.
+This function works similarly to the `layout` function from the `graphics` package.
+We just give the function a matrix of numeric values representing the plot ids, and the figure automatically resizes the plots based on how many equal-sized rectangles in a grid each plot takes up.

 Here’s how we can create a figure with large scatterplot on the top-left, a tall histogram on the right-hand side, a short wide